Mystery novels by prolific older authors

 Bernie and Chet follow the trail of crime and corruption.
 It leads them through mansions and office towers, convenience stores and isolated trailers, dangerous roadways across the border, an obscure vineyard and a posh restaurant.

-Of Mutts and Men is narrated by Chet.
+Of Mutts and Men is partially narrated by Chet.
 The stream of consciousness of this savvy canine is a delightful combination of reveries: salivating about his favorite foods, ruminating about his skill in identifying smells, and observing the behavioral antics of his fellow dogs — or as he refers to them, the nation.

 Chet is not always on mark in his attempts to decipher human behavior, so his hypotheses are humorous, if not always accurate.
 That’s what makes this mystery disarming and endearing.